davidtos/JUring/README.md

         System.out.println("Wrote " + bytesWritten + " bytes");
     }

-    // if read/write operation successfully done then close the file descriptors io.closeFile(fd);
+    // file descriptors will be closed automatically if used in try-with-resources else you have to manually close it io.closeFile(fd);
 }
 ```